Molx32/molx32.github.io/_posts/2022-08-03-Update-management-04.md

 - [Part 6 - Monitoring](/blog/2023/Update-management-05/)
 - [Part 7 - Security patches on Azure ARC](/blog/2023/Update-management-06/)
 - [Part 8 - Security patches on CentOS machines](/blog/2023/Update-management-07/)

+***

+## Context
+In the previous posts, we saw :
+1. How to programmatically install the Log Analytics agent using Azure Policy
+2. How to deploy Azure ARC on non-Azure VMs

+At this point, the Log Analytics agent should be installed on most of your VMs.
+However, it is important to keep in mind how the Log Analytics agent works, what are the alternative deployment methods, what the limits are, and so on.
+This is what this post deals with.

+## Log Analytics workspaces
+What it does
+Billing

+## Log Analytics agent
+Behavior, etc.

+## Deployment
+Add an extension, etc.

+##